 • SGIFF Southeast Asian Film Lab does not provide individual explanation on the non-selection of applicants.

-• Once selected, the applicant must confirm that they will commit to the time commitment required by the SGIFF Southeast Asian Film Lab.
+• Once a project is selected, the applicant will not be able to withdraw the project from SGIFF Southeast Asian Film Lab.

 • Workshops will be conducted in English; knowledge of English is essential in order to participate.